kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 These restrictions allow the Group to be delivered with less overhead than a stream (~10 bytes per group) which is significant for some real-time use-cases.

 A subscriber is responsible for choosing if a subscription is served via streams or datagrams.
-The publisher MUST support both modes for all tracks.

 # Workflow
 This section outlines the flow of messages within a MoqTransfork session.